-(ii) Diet Adherence.
+Diet Adherence.

-Our three-day dietary records indicated that participants followed the intervention diets as prescribed, with the exception of higher-than-desired protein intake during the ketogenic diet (Supplemental Table S1).
+Our three-day dietary records indicated that participants followed the intervention diets as prescribed, with the exception of higher-than-desired protein intake during the ketogenic diet (Table 3).
 Yet, based on levels of beta-hydroxybutyrate in urine and blood during the ketogenic diet, participants met our requirement of being in a ketogenic state.
 Based on verbal and written feedback from our participants, even with the daily feedback they received from the registered dietitian, participants struggled to find high-fat foods that limited their intake of protein.
-However, it appears that the protein intake in our ketogenic diet condition $(26.0 \pm 2.9\%)$ of total energy intake) was similar to what other studies have reported when participants were allowed to consume protein ad libitum (Brehm et al., 2003, 2005; Yancy et al., 2004).
+However, it appears that the protein intake in our ketogenic diet condition (26.0 \pm 2.9% of total energy intake) was similar to what other studies have reported when participants were allowed to consume protein ad libitum (55-57).
 Thus, allowing ad libitum intake of protein during the ketogenic diet condition appears to be a practical way to reduce the burden on participants to find low-protein high-fat foods.
 To control for the effect of changes in fat-free body mass, which could have an impact on exercise performance, we suggest measuring body composition following each diet, if resources allow it.
 In the present study, equipment availability prohibited us from performing these measurements.